ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/index.md

 ## Method of Instruction

-This class is organized as an experimental lab rather than a formal lecture in order to accommodate different levels of programming experiences.
-For improving your skills it is up to you to take on new technical and creative challenges while completing each week's exercise.
+This class is organized as an experimental lab rather than a formal lecture to accommodate different levels of programming experiences.
+For expanding your skills, it is up to you to take on new technical and creative challenges while completing each week's exercise.
 Even though the class covers a range of topics, for the majority of learnings, especially regarding text-based programming, it is up to you to find the relevant steps to take.

 The lab is structured as follows:

 * Each session includes a topic (e.g. emergence, connection), some tech (e.g. p5, three.js, frontend, backend) and an open-ended programming task.
 * We will discuss the topic and tech in class and there might be some additional content in a script, covering theory and giving contexts.
 * You are encouraged to further explore the topic and tech based on your individual motivation and prior knowledge.
-* Each week you have to work on a programming assignment, which is related to the session's topic and tech.
+* Each week, you have to work on a programming assignment, which is related to the session's topic and tech.
 * There might be some class time dedicated to working on the assignments.

 The attendance of the lectures is not mandatory.
 However, I do not guarantee that all lecture content is given by the scripts and exercises.

 ### Organisation

 * We will start with a new session in class.
-* As assignment you have to work through all tasks of the sessions on your own time.
+* As assignment, you have to work through all tasks of the sessions on your own time.
 * You need to upload the session's assignments by the given deadline (usually two days before the next session).
-* I will allow a grace period for fixing issues on a case-by-case basis.
-However, for your submission to count you have to have at least 50% of the points by the given deadline.
-If you do not attend class you must upload your results by the deadline.
+* I will allow a grace period for addressing issues on a case-by-case basis.
+However, for your submission to count, you have to have at least 50% of the points by the given deadline.
+If you do not attend class, you must upload your results by the deadline.
-* The following class we will have a look at your submissions and wrap up the session.
+* The following class, we will take a look at your submissions and wrap up the session.

 ### Assignments

-Each week you get an open-ended programming task, which always includes the following three components:
+Each week, you get an open-ended programming task, which always includes the following three components:

 1. Conceptualization
 2. Form & Design